EYE WELLNESS OPTOMETRY

 Latest Update : COVID-19 and our Practice

-Updated January 1, 2022
+Updated April 1, 2022

 We are currently scheduling patients with essential eye care needs for their annual comprehensive exam.
 We have implemented new office policies and protocols specifically to minimize the risk of COVID-19 exposure.
 We have taken necessary precautions to continue to care for patients who require our service during this time.
 Please click here for more details.